NII-cloud-operation/Jupyter-i18n_cells/README.md

 Usually we write a Notebook in both Japanese and English, because Japanese descriptions are necessary for communication between team members and also English ones are for publishing on GitHub.

-Such a Notebook is not always easy-to-read, so we would like to filter markdown blocks by language...!
+Such a Notebook is not easy-to-read, so we would like to filter markdown cells by language...!

 # How to install